lamhq/tech-notes/pages/devops/aws/security/6-identity-management/iam.md

 By default users cannot access anything in your account.
 To allow the IAM user to perform specific actions in AWS, you must grant the IAM user the necessary permissions.

-IAM users can be created to represent applications, and these are known as “service accounts”.
+IAM users can be created to represent applications, and these are known as "service accounts".

 Best practice: Create individual IAM users for each person who needs to access AWS.
 This provides additional security by allowing each IAM user to have a unique set of security credentials.